chuntley/lets_go_check/README.md

 - `port`: set the port of the server (default: 9009)

-- `checkPath`: the path to check for the LetsEncrypt challenge (default: /var/www/letsencrypt)
+- `checkPath`: the path to check for the Let's Encrypt challenge (default: /var/www/letsencrypt)

 ## Example